With Easter just around the corner I’m sure we are all starting to think of the eggs we will be cracking in to on Sunday!

 - Remove from heat and purée to desired consistency.

-We also love these fun ideas:
+We also love some of these fun ideas to make with your toddlers:

 And of course a cute Easter outfit makes a great photo op!